-Once it was determined that this information matched a taxpayer in the system, the IRS used an identity proofing service from Equifax to query the individual with four knowledge-based-authentication (KBA) questions to further determine if the requestor was who he or she claimed to be.
+Once it was determined that this information matched a taxpayer in the system, the IRS used an identity proofing service from Equifax to query the individual with four knowledge-based authentication (KBA) questions to further determine if the requester was who he or she claimed to be.
 Some sample KBA questions are:

 The answers for these and other KBA questions can be gleaned from professional registries, biographies (to gather employment and education history), social networking sites like LinkedIn (to gather employment history) or Facebook (to gather residence and address history), real estate sites like Zillow (to gather mortgage loan balance information and initiation dates), or a data-aggregation provider like Spokeo.

 Each KBA question presented four or five possible answers in a multiple choice format.
 The Get Transcript service locked users out for 24 hours (at most) for failing a certain number of attempts at the identity proofing questions.
 It is unclear how many attempts a user had before the 24-hour lockout.
 Some of the IRS information indicates that although 700,000 individual records were compromised, many more attempts were stopped before individual data was accessed.
 It appears that the attackers were blindly guessing at the answers for some individuals.

 The security blog KrebsOnSecurity.com conducted an exercise in which non-public static data such as that used in the Equifax identity proofing routine (names, current addresses, address history, dependents names and connections, employment history, current mortgage loan information) was found for individuals on what Brian Krebs calls “underground cybercrime” sites.
 This data most likely comes from previous data breaches of which the victims may or may not be aware.